Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: RELATED WORKS

-\section{Related Works}
+\section{RELATED WORKS}

-\paragraph{Parameter-Efficient Fine-Tuning.} To achieve a better trade-off between the number of trainable parameters and performance on the downstream tasks, various methods have been proposed.
+\paragraph{Parameter-Efficient Fine-Tuning.} To achieve a better trade-off between the number of trainable parameters and performance on downstream tasks, various methods have been proposed.
 These approaches fine-tune a small set of parameters while the rest of the model is frozen.
 One set of approaches adds new layers to the model and fine-tunes only these.
-For example, \citet{houlsby2019parameter} and \citet{pfeiffer2020adapterhub} placed Adapter layers after the attention and MLP layers and fine-tuned these newly added layers to achieve a comparable performance to full fine-tuning on NLP datasets. \citet{hu2022lora} proposed LoRA, a method to efficiently fine-tune large language models by adding low-rank decomposition matrices to their weights, significantly reducing the number of trainable parameters.
+For example, \citet{houlsby2019parameter} and \citet{pfeiffer2020adapterhub} place Adapter layers after the attention and MLP layers and fine-tune these newly added layers to achieve a comparable performance to full fine-tuning on NLP datasets. \citet{hu2022lora} propose LoRA, a method to efficiently fine-tune large language models by adding low-rank decomposition matrices to their weights, significantly reducing the number of trainable parameters.
 Several subsequent works have proposed variations of LoRA, for example, AdaLoRA \citep{zhang2023adalora}, LoRA Dropout \citep{lin2024lora}, DoRA \citep{liu2024dora}, and LoRA+ \citep{hayou2024lora+}, among others.
 Another line of research adds trainable prompts to the input and fine-tunes only these while keeping the model frozen \citep{li2021prefix, lester2021power}.
-Methods like BitFit \citep{zaken2022bitfit} and FISH \citep{sung2021training} fine-tune a small set of the model's parameters without adding any new parameters to the model.
-While parameter-efficient methods have been majorly applied to NLP tasks, several works have explored their application for vision tasks. \citet{jia2022visual} proposed visual prompt tuning for adapting Vision Transformers. \citet{gao2023llama} proposed Llama-Adapter V2, which leverages both prefix-tuning and adapter techniques.
+Methods like BitFit \citep{zaken2022bitfit} and FISH \citep{sung2021training} fine-tune a small subset of the model's parameters without adding any new parameters.
+While parameter-efficient methods have been widely applied to NLP tasks, several works have explored their application for vision tasks. \citet{jia2022visual} propose visual prompt tuning for adapting Vision Transformers. \citet{gao2023llama} propose Llama-Adapter V2, which leverages both prefix-tuning and adapter techniques.